iron-claw-972/VisionOnPi/Supercortex.md

 ## Necessary Libraries

+**ALL LIBRARIES SHOULD BE PREINSTALLED.
+CHECK BEFORE DOWNLOADING.**

 In order to use actuators and sensors with python on the Raspberry Pi a few libraries need to be downloaded.
 Run the following commands in the terminal:

 ```